Robust Renal Mass Segmentation on CT: A Validation Study of an AI-Based Framework: Conclusion

 \section{Conclusion}

-In this study, we validated our proposed kidney abnormality segmentation model across three independent test datasets, demonstrating superior segmentation and detection performance compared to existing models.
+In this study, we validated our proposed renal mass segmentation model (Renal-Net) across three independent test datasets, demonstrating superior segmentation and detection performance compared to existing publicly available models.
 Through subgroup analyses, we confirmed that the model performs robustly across various patient subgroups and imaging conditions.
-Our results indicate that combining publicly available datasets with the state-of-the-art nnU-Net framework is sufficient for developing a robust and generalizable segmentation model for kidney abnormalities.
+Our results indicate that combining publicly available datasets with the state-of-the-art nnU-Net framework is sufficient for developing a robust and generalizable segmentation model for renal masses.
 We encourage researchers and clinicians to utilize our publicly available model and further evaluate its performance using imaging data from their own medical centers.